nixtus/react-flextable/README.md

 * **Test** - _Jest_
 * **Lint** - Preconfigured _ESlint_ with _Airbnb_ config
 * **Minify** - Built code will be not be minified, this allows for easier testability in your application.
 Make sure to minify your application for best performance.
+* **Styled Components** - Built using styled components with flexibility to allow you to customize them to meet your needs.
+Just pass styles and classes as normal props.
+* **React Hooks** - Built using react hooks.

 # Components